Monday, May 10, 2021

 Step 32

 We then contemplate on what we saw earlier that the solid, liquid, and gaseous and heat parts of the body are formed by the basic units of matter called Rupa Kalapas.
-They are so formed to fulfill their respective traits and functions inherited from the past lives, in this life as well.
-This happens through the re-linking consciousness that passes from the last life to this life as a kammic phenomenon.
-As we saw before they are in turn made from the fundamental elements of nature referred to as Patavi, Arpo, Thejo and Vayo.
+These body parts are so formed to fulfill their respective traits and functions inherited from the past lives, in this life as well.
+This happens through the re-linking consciousness that passes from the last life to this life.
+The re-linking consciousness as a kammic phenomenon brings along these traits and functions inherited from the past lives.
+As we saw before the Rupa Kalapas are in turn made from the fundamental elements of nature referred to as Patavi, Arpo, Thejo and Vayo.

-We then contemplate on the understanding gained from Suthamaya Panna that these body parts are constantly subject to influences of projective elements (gochara rupa or uthpada rupa) as colour, shapes, sounds, smells etc., coming into being due to the aggregation of the fundamental elements of matter patavi, arpo, thejo vayo in the formation of tangible bodies).
+We then contemplate on the understanding gained from Suthamaya Panna that these body parts are constantly subject to influences of projective elements (gochara rupa or uthpada rupas).
+They are colours, shapes, sounds, smells etc., These projective elements come into being due to the aggregation of the fundamental elements of matter patavi, arpo, thejo vayo in the formation of tangible bodies, due to Dhamma Niyama (natural laws of nature).
 These projective elements are present in own body parts as well as those from the external environment.
-By gaining momentary concentration on these body parts and using vidarshana to see their real nature, we see that due to the 'living' process these parts are expended and 'used-up'.
+By gaining momentary concentration on these body parts and using insight ( vidarshana) to see their true nature, we see that due to the 'living' process these parts are expended and 'used-up'.
 When these used-up portions of the solid, liquid, gaseous and heat parts are expelled from the body to the outside environment, their constituent Patavi, Arpo, Thejo and Vayo - the four basic elements, also leave with them.
 When some solid, liquid, gaseous and heat parts from the external environment enter or are fed into the body, the constituent Patavi, Arpo, Thejo and Vayo also enter the body.
 We therefore see that due to this external and internal migration of the four basic elements, these body parts are regularly subject to change.
 They also undergo the same universal traits of arising, staying and ceasing inherited from their constituent four basic elements.

 Step 33